handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 const configurationOptions = {
   columns: [
     {
-      // enable sorting for column 1
+      // enable sorting for the first column
       columnSorting: true,
     },
     {
-      // disable sorting for column 2
+      // disable sorting for the second column
       columnSorting: false,
     },
   ],